gzuuus/CoDoc/README.md

    - `-s, --max-size`: Maximum file size in bytes (default: 100KB)
    - `--language`: Language for the generated tutorial (default: "english")

-The application will crawl the repository, analyze the codebase structure, generate tutorial content in the specified language, and save the output in the specified directory (default: `./output`).
+The application will crawl the repository, analyze the codebase structure, generate technical wiki code documentation in the specified language, and save the output in the specified directory (default: `./output`).

 ---